A hypergraph bandwidth theorem: Conclusion

 \subsubsection{Algorithmic considerations}

 The decision problem for (tight) Hamiltonicity is computationally intractable.
 So whenever we consider a sufficient condition for Hamilton cycles, it is natural to ask whether it can be verified efficiently.
 Given a graph property with an intersecting Hamilton framework, it can be checked in $O(n^s)$ steps whether $s$-robustness holds.
 In this sense, the conditions of \cref{thm:framework-bandwidth-directed} are easily checkable.

-We believe that the proof also offers a scheme to efficiently find blow-ups of Hamilton cycles.
-However, this is not trivial and requires additional details at multiple stages of the argument.
+Beyond the decision problem, we believe that the proof also offers a scheme to efficiently find blow-ups of Hamilton cycles.
+However, this is not trivial and requires additional details at multiple stages of the argument. {Recently, Espuña~\cite{Espuna2026} proved an algorithmic version of Erd\H{o}s' theorem (\Cref{thm:erd64}), which ensures the existence of large blow-ups in dense hypergraphs.
+This could be used in a first step towards a constructive version of our main result.}